An eight-week, self-paced programme

 • You like things explained properly, with the evidence shown

-• You're in crisis or your mental health is severely affecting daily life — please speak to your GP or NHS 111 first
+• If you're in crisis, or your mental health is severely affecting daily life, please speak to your GP or NHS 111 first

-• You want medical advice about HRT or medication — that's a conversation for your GP
+• It isn't medical advice about HRT or medication — that's your GP's conversation, and the workbook works happily alongside whatever you decide together

 The honest boundary: this is psychoeducational self-help — skills drawn from approaches such as CBT, taught for you to use yourself.
 It is not therapy, treatment, assessment or diagnosis, and it complements rather than replaces professional care.